Kyuunex/Momiji/README.md

 ## Installation Instructions

 1. Clone this git (strongly recommended rather than downloading zip because it uses `git pull` for updates)
-2. Install `python 3.6.7` or older if you don't have it
+2. Install `python 3.6.7` or newer if you don't have it
-3. Install `discord.py` using this command `python -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`
+3. Install `discord.py rewrite library` using this command `python -m pip install -U git+https://github.com/Rapptz/discord.py@rewrite#egg=discord.py[voice]`
-4. Before using, you need to create a folder called `config` and create `token.txt` in it.
-Then put your bot token in.
+4. Before using, you need to create a folder called `data` and create `token.txt` in it.
+Then put your bot token in the file.
 5. Run `run.py` with command line, like `python momiji.py` on windows or `python3 momiji.py` on linux or use the batch file or however you want.
 It's recommended to run it in a loop so it restarts when it exists.
 Built-in updater requires this.

 ## Stuff